Acute Myeloid Leukemia Clinical Trial

 HSCT: After completion of Intensification 1 and investigator assigned conditioning regimen, patients undergo allogeneic HSCT.

-NOTE: During Induction 2 or Intensification 2, patients in Arms A and B with left ventricular systolic dysfunction receive a replacement course of high-dose cytarabine IV over 3 hours on days 1, 2, 8, and 9, and asparaginase Erwinia chrysanthemi IM or IV over 1-2 hours and asparaginase IM or IV over 30 minutes on days 2 and 9.
+NOTE: During Induction 2 or Intensification 2, patients in Arms A and B with left ventricular systolic dysfunction receive a replacement course of high-dose cytarabine IV over 3 hours on days 1, 2, 8, and 9, and asparaginase Erwinia chrysanthemi IM or IV over 1-2 hours or asparaginase IM or IV over 30 minutes on days 2 and 9.
 Patients in Arms AC, BC, AD, and BD receive treatment as in Arms A and B and also receive gilteritinib PO QD on days 10-30 (Induction 2) or days 10-30 (Intensification 2).

 All treatment continues in the absence of disease progression or unacceptable toxicity.